Plasma-facing material: Considerations

 The International Fusion Materials Irradiation Facility will particularly address this.
 Materials developed using this facility will be used in DEMOnstration Power Station, the proposed successor to ITER.

 French Nobel laureate in physics Pierre-Gilles de Gennes said of nuclear fusion, "We say that we will put the sun into a box.
 The idea is pretty.
 The problem is, we don't know how to make the box."

 Recent developments

 Solid plasma-facing materials are known to be susceptible to damage under large heat loads and high neutron flux.
 If damaged, these solids can contaminate the plasma and decrease plasma confinement stability.
 In addition, radiation can leak through defects in the solids and contaminate outer vessel components.

+Graphite is being phased out as a plasma-facing wall material because it undergoes strong chemical sputtering in hydrogen plasmas, leading to high erosion, tritium co-deposition and retention, dust formation, and impurity influx, while also suffering from neutron-induced degradation and limited lifetime under reactor heat loads; for example, measurements in the W7-X graphite divertor showed net erosion of up to 20 μm at the strike line and a total of 48 ± 14 g of carbon removed over 3776 s of plasma exposure, corresponding to effective erosion rates of ~5–8 nm s⁻¹.

 Liquid metal plasma-facing components that enclose the plasma have been proposed to address challenges in the plasma-facing components.
 In particular, liquid lithium has been confirmed to have various properties that are attractive for fusion reactor performance.
+In 2026, researchers from PPPL, Princeton University and Pennsylvania State University demonstrated one effective approach to clearing a roadblock for using liquid lithium to protect the inner surfaces of fusion systems: scrubbing porous tungsten samples inside the LTX-𝛽 by heating the tiles and bombarding them with particles from a neon plasma to knock contaminants out of tiles.
+The approach could be used after the tiles have been sealed inside a vacuum vessel.